josselinlbe/talentwork/README.md

 ### Getting started

-1. Find and replace the following values on a `.env` file:
+1. Create the `.env` file and set the following values:

 - **DATABASE_URL**
 - **REMIX_SESSION_SECRET** - any string